iExecBlockchainComputing/iexec-sdk/README.md

 }
 ```

 The `orders.json` file, located in iExec project, locally stores your signed orders.
-This file is used when you publish an order on the marketplace and when you fill orders without specified orders from the marketplace.
+This file is used when you publish an order on the Marketplace and when you fill orders without specified orders from the Marketplace.

 ```json
 {